 Lets swap out our old spring coil suspension and test out this new hydraulic shocks!
-Check out our tests below:

 Here is a closer side by side comparison of Spring suspension vs hydraulic shock suspension.
 Both are DNM shocks but see the difference between a spring suspension and a hydraulic shock below.